JHUDMC/LibCal-Website-Customization/README.md

    */
    ```
 5. Take a screenshot of what the changes look like, and save to `images/readme_images`
-6. Add the image and a short description to the (Customization List)[#Customization-List] section of this readme file.
+6. Add the image and a short description to the [Customization List](#List-of-Customizations "jump to") section of this readme file.
-7. Add an entry in the (Customization Table)[#Customization-Table] of this readme file.
+7. Add an entry in the [Customization Table](#Table-of-Customizations "jump to") of this readme file.
 8. Follow the instructions below for implementation.

-### Adding Homepage HTML elements
+## Adding Homepage HTML elements

 Most parts of the HTML for the public LibCal homepage can easily be edited using the native Rich-Text text editor native to the admin dashboard.
 To add custom HTML to the homepage: